deniskristov/checkbox-api-client/README.md

-# Checkbox APIs Client Library for Java
+# Checkbox REST API Client Library for Java

 This API Client is a wrapper around https://checkbox.in.ua/ REST API.
 Please see the [API documentation](https://dev-api.checkbox.in.ua/api/redoc) for more information.